 Whereas about 90% of mild cases have been found to clear the virus within an average of 10 days after symptom onset, individuals who have recovered from the severe disease have been found to have prolonged viral RNA shedding with a median duration of 31 days.

 In addition to symptom severity being a predictive factor of viral shedding duration, the sampling location also appears to determine when peak viral loads occur.
-Within the upper respiratory tract (URT), for example, peak viral load appears to occur between days 4 and 6 following the onset of symptoms, whereas peak viral loads within the lower respiratory tract appear to arise later.
+Within the upper respiratory tract (URT), for example, peak viral load appears to occur between days 4 and 6 following the onset of symptoms, within a week of symptom-onset, whereas peak viral loads within the lower respiratory tract appear to arise later.

 The viral shedding of SARS-CoV-2 also occurs within the gastrointestinal (GI) tract in the form of stool for up to 33 days after a negative PCR test; however, these viral loads appear to be less as compared to those identified within the respiratory tract and occur at a later time.
 Notably, the viral shedding of SARS-CoV-2 from the GI tract does not appear to have any correlation with disease severity.